 - If you're buying a higher price home, make a bigger down payment so your original mortgage doesn't exceed the $750,000 cap.

-To see whether you should consider itemizing, plug your numbers into this clever tool from TurboTax, and you'll get their recommendation in just a few seconds.
+To see whether you have enough deduction to itemize, plug your numbers into this clever tool from TurboTax, and you'll get their recommendation in just a few seconds.

 Though every homeowner's tax benefits will be a little different, in the end, you're building equity, you'll likely make money when you sell, and you have the freedom to paint your walls any color you want and get a dog.